inetsys/ng-formalizer/readme.markdown

 `<li ng-show="form['input_name'].$error.min">Field minimum is 5</li>`

-Then the file is injected into the the form field template.
+Then the file is injected into the the form field template and will be `$interpolate` one more time.

 ### Form field templates